The Viper (1938 film)

 The Viper is a 1938 British slapstick comedy film directed by Roy William Neill and starring Claude Hulbert, Betty Lynne and Hal Walters.
+It was written by John Dighton and Reginald Purdell.

-The film was a sequel to the previous year's very successful The Vulture, with Hulbert and Walters reprising their roles as hapless private detective Cedric Gull and his sidekick Stiffy respectively.
+The film was a sequel to the previous year's The Vulture, with Hulbert and Walters reprising their roles.
 Lesley Brook also features in both films, but in unrelated roles.
-Directorial duties passed to Neill as Ralph Ince, the director of The Vulture, had been killed in a road accident shortly after the film's release.
+Neill replaced Ralph Ince, director of The Vulture, as Ince had been killed in a road accident shortly after that film's release.

+Preservation status

+The film is included on the British Film Institute's "75 Most Wanted" list of missing British feature films.
+The BFI holds production stills but no film or video material.

+Plot

+Amateur sleuth Cedric Gull simultaneously investigates two mysteries: his friend's niece Jenny has been accused of theft; and cabaret dancer Gaby Toulong is being pursued by a Devil's Island escapee known as The Viper.